-The objectives, policies and rules of the land unit give effect to objectives 7.3.(1), (2) and (3) and policies and methods 7.4.4, 7.4.5, 7.4.7 and 7.4.10, of the coastal environment section of the Auckland Regional Policy Statement for the reasons identified in section 5.1 above and because:
+The objectives, policies and rules of the land unit give effect to objectives 7.3.(1) and (3) and policies and methods 7.4.4, 7.4.5, and 7.4.10, of the coastal environment section of the Auckland Regional Policy Statement for the reasons identified in section 5.1 above and because:

-o the natural character of the coastal environment will be protected and enhanced by requiring buildings to be controlled so that they are integrated with the bush clad character of the land unit.
+o the natural character of the coastal environment will be protected and enhanced by requiring buildings to be controlled so that they are integrated with this character.

-These relevent sections are attached as appendix D.
+These relevent sections are attached as appendix C.